flourishsoftware/flourish-woocommerce/README.md

 * `docker-compose.yml` - the Docker file necessary for running things locally
 * `plugins/flourish-woocommerce-plugin` - the actual plugin code
-* `WordPress` - a checkout of the WordPress codebase that you will need to perform

 ## 💻 Developing Locally